beam/freenas-proxmox/README.md

 # FreeNAS ZFS over iSCSI interface  [![Donate](https://www.paypalobjects.com/en_US/i/btn/btn_donateCC_LG.gif)](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=TCLNEMBUYQUXN&source=url)

-## Due to lack of funding in the budget, I will be vacating my rack at my local Collocation center.
-## There could be a portion of time that the repo could not be available .
 ## Currently trying JFrog for the repo.
-Just changing the Automation and making sure all works
+Just changing the Automation and making sure all works.<br/>I am currently testing an should have at least the repos up for production and testing.
+You will need to update your repos with the new location and gpg.
+I will have instructions on this page.

+## Also currently developing for TrueNAS-Core 13 to provide fixes to support all the [Free|True]NAS family.

-## Thank you for all that have donated to the project
+## Thank you for all that have recently donated to the project.
+    Daniel Most
+    Maksym Vasylenko
+    Alexander Finkhäuser - Reoccuring
+    Bjarte Kvamme - Reoccuring
+    Jonathan Schober - Reoccuring

+## And thanks to all that have donated to the project in the past.
     Clevvi Technology
     Mark Elkins - Reoccuring
     Marc Hodler